Learning opportunity? Yes, says child feeding expert, Ellyn Satter.

 Halloween is quickly approaching and some parents claim that the scary Halloween costumes and the haunted houses are not what is keeping them up at night.
 Candy will be in abundance and parents are often wondering what they should do.
 Well, let me (a nutrition professional and a Halloween lover) tell you why kids should eat and enjoy their Halloween candy.

-The question here isn’t whether candy is healthy or not.
-The question here is what approach should parents take to be effective and helpful.
+The question here isn’t whether candy is nutritious or not.
+The question here is about the approach that parents should take to be effective and helpful.

 ''Halloween candy presents a learning opportunity,” writes Ellyn Satter, renowned nutritionist and child feeding expert.
 Sweets are a part of life, and sheltering kids from less nutritious foods, like candy, doesn't teach them how to manage and regulate their eating.